Careers360 Logo

 A well-structured CUET 2026 study plan is essential for staying organised, covering the syllabus on time, and ensuring you have enough room for revision.
 With a CUET 2026 preparation study plan, you can allocate specific hours for each subject, set goals, and track your progress regularly.

-• Setup Weekly and Monthly Goals: Creating quite feasible goals keeps one on the right track and tracks the movement.
-The weekly and monthly milestones give one an idea of whether they are ready or not so that respective changes can be done.
+• Set up Weekly and Monthly Goals: Creating quite feasible goals keeps one on the right track and tracks the movement.
+The weekly and monthly milestones give one an idea of whether they are ready or not so that respective changes can be made.

-• Revision Time: Practice to revise a routine or CUET 2026 preparation schedule regular revision time to go over the topics that you have covered.
+• Revision Time: Practice to revise a routine or CUET 2026 preparation schedule, and regular revision time to go over the topics that you have covered.
 This will then help solidify the learning process and better access the information during the exams.

 Effective Study Strategies for CUET 2026 Preparation